toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 See how clicking the card updates the `isCardSelected` variable.
 @@@

-# Binding variables
+## Binding variables

-Variables can be connected to element properties through binding, allowing them to dynamically control the appearance and behavior of your components.
+You can connect variables to element properties through binding to dynamically control the appearance and behavior of your components.

 To bind a variable:

 1. Select the element in the element tree
 2. Find the property you want to bind
-3. Click the `fx` button next to the property
+3. Click the [kbd]fx[kbd] button next to the property
 4. In the formula editor, select your variable from the available options
 5. Add any additional logic if needed (transformations, conditions, etc.)